 Now, this announcement does not end the discussion on a greener, better alternative, but it does make it more important, in my view, support for East West Rail, this poorly implemented project, is still in question.
-There are better answers for the government, better answers for our environment, better answers for sustainable growth and better answers for my residents.
+There are better answers for the government, better answers for sustainable growth and better answers for my residents.